Eschatologue/CM_wiki/docs/glossary.md

 ***Interactions with Spells.*** Effects such as the [:spell-lv2: Magic Weapon](./spells/description/core/level-2.md#magic-weapon) spell, which targets non-magical weapons, do not work on Special Items.
 For example, a +1 Longsword is a Special Item, not a "magical" one in the mechanical sense, and cannot be affected by spells or abilities that specifically target non-magical weapons, even if its enhancement comes from superior craftsmanship or magical lore.

 ***Traits.*** Unlike standard D&D, Special Items do not automatically gain additional properties like ignoring Resistance (for weapons) or granting damage Resistance (for armour) unless explicitly stated in their description.
-These properties are only granted when the item’s description clearly outlines them.
+These properties are only granted when the item's description clearly outlines them.

 ***Attunement.*** In Crown and Misery, attunement is tied to the mental focus required to manage powerful or enhanced items.
 It is not a magical connection.
 The limit of three attuned items remains unchanged unless a class feature increases it.